 In 1988, Elizabeth Glaser inspired a movement that has since resulted in the near-elimination of pediatric HIV infection in many high-income countries.
 Yet in many parts of the world, Elizabeth’s vision of a generation free of HIV has yet to be realized.

-Each day, 700 children worldwide become infected with HIV (UNAIDS 2013), 90 percent of whom will contract the virus through mother-to-child transmission.
-Without diagnosis and treatment, one-third of infected infants will die before the age of one, and almost one-half before their second birthday.
+Each day, 400 children worldwide become infected with HIV (UNAIDS, 2016), 90 percent of whom will contract the virus through mother-to-child transmission.
+Without early identification and linkage to treatment, 50% of HIV-infected children will die before their second birthdays.

 The EGPAF Response

-Since 2000, EGPAF has supported expanded access to comprehensive HIV prevention, and later to HIV care and treatment services, in regions of the world deeply affected by HIV and AIDS.
-Our dedicated staff work in close partnership with local governments and like-minded organizations to halt the spread of the virus, especially among children, and to ensure those living with HIV receive the care and support they need to live long and healthy lives.
+Since 2000, EGPAF has supported expanded access to comprehensive HIV prevention, care and treatment services in regions of the world deeply affected by HIV and AIDS.
+Our dedicated staff work in close partnership with local governments, ministries of health, and local organizations to halt the spread of the virus, especially among children, and to ensure those living with HIV receive the care and support they need to live long and healthy lives.